rwunsch/shelly-bulk-control/documentation/Device_Discovery.md

 - Check network connectivity to the devices
 - Ensure the devices are powered on
 - Check if HTTP access is blocked by firewalls

+### Incorrect Update or Eco Mode Detection
+- Use debug mode (`--debug`) to see detailed API responses
+- For firmware updates, check if the device is connected to the Shelly Cloud
+- For eco mode, verify the setting directly in the device's web interface
+- Use the curl commands provided above to manually check device status

 ### Performance Tips
 - For large networks, use targeted discovery with `--ips` when possible